Photobank - Fotolia

 Here, we’ll explain how to write a disaster recovery plan as well as how to develop disaster recovery strategies.

 Regarding disaster recovery strategies, ISO/IEC 27031, the global standard for IT disaster recovery, states: “Strategies should define the approaches to implement the required resilience so that the principles of incident prevention, detection, response, recovery and restoration are put in place.”

 Strategies define what you plan to do when responding to an incident, while plans describe how you will do it.

-Once you have identified your critical systems, RTOs, RPOs, etc, create a table, as shown below, to help you formulate the disaster recovery strategies you will use to protect them.
+Once you have identified your critical systems, RTOs and RPOs, for example, create a table – as shown below – to help you formulate the disaster recovery strategies you will use to protect them.